zemagnifique/openvibe/README.md

 ## How to Contribute
 - Fork the repo.
-- Add your piece—code, assets, whatever fits—using Godot.
+- Add your piece—code, assets, whatever fits—using threejs.
 - Submit a pull request by TBD.
 - Watch the chaos unfold.